aodn/aodn-portal/README.md

 The AODN open geospatial portal is a [Grails](http://grails.org/) application for discovering, subsetting, and downloading geospatial data.

-The application is a unified front end to other servers:
+The application is a stateless front end to other servers:

 * [GeoNetwork](http://geonetwork-opensource.org/) metadata catalog
 * [GeoServer](http://geoserver.org/) data server (WMS and WFS).